Skip to main contentSkip to search

 ACSD covers disability-related basic needs: specialized clothing, dietary supplements, respite care, transportation to appointments, adaptive equipment, and other extraordinary costs.
 OAP can only be used for clinical therapy from approved providers.

-Much faster.
-ACSD applications are typically processed within 2-3 months through your local MCCSS office.
-OAP core clinical services involve a 5-7 year wait.
-Apply for ACSD immediately upon your child's diagnosis.
+ACSD may be faster.
+Applications are typically processed within 2-3 months through your local MCCSS office.
+OAP core clinical services involve a 5+ years (ETWO analysis of MCCSS FOI data).
+Apply for ACSD early after diagnosis.

 Sources